 Kibune has started to attract a lot more visitors over the recent years, becoming known as the place where you can dine in the middle of the forest directly on top of a waterfall!

 We headed out to Kibune for the opportunity to check out these restaurants that were seemingly built right onto of the flowing streams of the waterfall, but the whole area actually turned out to be so much more beautiful than we had imagined.

 From June to September each year the restaurants that sit along the river in Kibune build a platform across the flowing water, so their restaurant extends across the road and onto the river.
 Here you can enjoy a traditional Japanese meal in the cool forest atmosphere, while the waterfall runs underneath you.

 Locally known as kawadoko, dining on platforms is a relaxing experience and a great way to explore some of the more traditional foods from Japan.
 The trees and shade combined with the breeze from the river makes Kibune a beautiful place to cool down from the humid summer heat.

-The restaurants serve kaiseki meals which is a traditional multi-course meal.
-Having a meal here can be very expensive, ranging in price from 3,000 to 20,000 Yen per person.
-Reservations are definitely needed, as the popular restaurants are quick to fill up.
+The restaurants along the river serve kaiseki meals which is a traditional multi-course meal.
+Having a meal here can be very expensive, ranging in price from ¥3,000 to ¥20,000 per person.

-To get there from Kyoto Station you can take the JR Nara Line to Tofukuji Station, where you tramsfer to the Keihan Main Line to Demachi-Yanagi Station.
+To get there from Kyoto Station you can take the JR Nara Line to Tofukuji Station, where you transfer to the Keihan Main Line to Demachi-Yanagi Station.

-The journey from Demachi-Yanagi Station to Kibune-guchi Station then takes 30 minutes and costs 420 Yen, with trains departing every 15 to 20 minutes.
+The journey from Demachi-Yanagi Station to Kibune-guchi Station then takes 30 minutes and costs ¥420, with trains departing every 15 to 20 minutes.
 After arriving at Kibune-guchi Station you can jump on a bus for a 5 minute ride to the town, or it’s about 20 to 30 minutes by walk.